 Major email services put a lot of effort into creating robust security measures and quickly fixing vulnerabilities.

-However, none of these security protocols do anything to protect your emails if a government agency compels your provider to hand over your information.
-If you’re not comfortable with the idea of government authorities potentially reading your emails, you'll need to take extra steps to protect your privacy.
+However, none of these security protocols do anything to protect your email if a government agency compels your provider to hand over your information.
+If you’re not comfortable with the idea of government authorities potentially reading your email, you'll need to take extra steps to protect your online privacy.

 Pretty Good Encryption (PGE) is likely the most secure method of sending an encrypted email, but it's also extremely complicated to set up manually.

 The practical solution is to use a privacy-oriented email provider that offers a dedicated encrypted webmail service.
-One option that we recommend is ProtonMail.
-Not only is it easy to use, but it also offers an extra level of protection by encrypting your email’s metadata in addition to its contents, which PGE alone doesn’t do.
+One option that I recommend is ProtonMail.
+It’s both easy to use and also offers an extra level of protection by encrypting your email’s metadata in addition to its contents, which PGE alone doesn’t do.

-Anti-malware apps continually scan your Android device to find and alert you of suspicious or harmful files.
-If you visit a website that tries to download a malicious file, redirect you somewhere dangerous, or otherwise compromise your security, your anti-malware will block it.
+Anti-malware apps continually scan your Android device to find and alert you of suspicious or harmful files, offering a layer of data protection.
+If you visit a website that tries to download a malicious file, redirect you somewhere dangerous, or otherwise compromise your internet security, your anti-malware will block it.

 Based on your settings, the firewall will block certain traffic automatically and help you monitor the traffic that is let through.

-While a one-way firewall will help protect your phone or tablet from malware, a two-way firewall will do more to protect your privacy.
-Two-way firewalls not only stop unwanted traffic from reaching your device, but they also prevent apps on your device from accessing the internet without permission.
-This can make it impossible for invasive malware to share your private information.
+While a one-way firewall will help protect your phone or tablet from malware, a two-way firewall will do more to protect your privacy online.
+Two-way firewalls stop unwanted traffic from reaching your device and also prevent apps on your device from accessing the internet without permission.
+This can make it impossible for invasive malware to share your private information, strengthening your privacy protection.

-10. Stay Informed on Social Media Privacy Policies and Settings
+10. Manage Your Digital Footprint by Staying Informed on Social Media Privacy Policies and Settings

 There have been some big controversies in recent years surrounding the privacy policies of popular social media platforms.
 Facebook, for example, has received a lot of criticism for selling all kinds of personal information about users to advertisers.

 Don’t underestimate how much can be learned about you from your social media accounts.
-Even if each piece of information you give out may not seem private, when you put all of this data together, it can paint a detailed picture of your life.
+Even if each piece of information you give out may not seem private, when third parties put all of this data together it can paint a detailed picture of your life.
 This data could even be used to threaten or harm you.

 There have been several cases of burglars and scammers taking advantage of the seemingly meaningless information given out by people’s social media accounts.

-If you aren’t ready to give up social media altogether, there are two things you should do.
+If you aren’t ready to give up social media altogether, there are two steps you should take to protect your online privacy.
 The first is to spend some time reading and researching the privacy policies of the companies that control your accounts.
 You may want to be especially careful with what you share on platforms that share your information regularly with third parties.

 The second thing you should do is monitor your privacy settings.
 Limit the number of people who can view what you post, and don’t give the platform permission to post on your behalf or access your location.
 Check these settings regularly to make sure that nothing has changed as the platform updates.

 There are apps for everything these days.
-As of October 2019, the Google Play store offered nearly 2.5 million options, with choices from games and social media platforms to weight loss aids and productivity tools.
-And as with anything that you download, apps may contain malware or other issues that can put your privacy at risk.
+The Google Play store offers over 3.3 million options, with choices from games and social media platforms to weight loss aids and productivity tools.
+And as with anything that you download, apps may contain malware or other issues that can put your online privacy at risk.

-If you're downloading an unfamiliar app, read its reviews and check out its ratings to see what other downloaders think about it.
+• If you're downloading an unfamiliar app, read its reviews and check out its ratings to see what other users think about it.
 Read carefully to determine whether reviews are genuine or possibly written by bots to put you at ease.
-Stay away from apps that seem suspicious.
+Stay away from apps that seem suspicious, as they could compromise your personal information security.

 If it's not necessary for the function of an app, consider disabling the location permission to keep from unintentionally broadcasting your movements.
 Some apps may track your behavior, such as where you like to shop or how often you travel, to sell that info to third-parties or display targeted ads.

-The significance of online privacy is steadily increasing for everyone.
+Protecting your online privacy is more important than ever, and this online privacy guide emphasizes the steps you can take to safeguard your personal information.
 With technology playing a more prominent role in our everyday routines, we face potential vulnerabilities that could compromise our privacy and overall safety.

-Although it's sometimes easier to live in ignorance, it's more than worth it to spend a small amount of time, effort, and money now to protect your privacy rather than dealing with a catastrophe after your identity is stolen or your personal information is leaked.
+Taking the time and effort, and spending the money, to protect your privacy is worth it, when you consider the costs of dealing with a catastrophe after your identity is stolen or your personal information is leaked.

-It can seem overwhelming to try to address all the possible threats to your security, but keep in mind that not everyone needs to be concerned about every single privacy threat.
+Trying to address all the possible threats to your security may feel overwhelming, but keep in mind that not everyone needs to be concerned about every single privacy threat.

 Instead of trying to do everything, you should take the time to consider which threats are of most concern to you and target them.
 VPNs for Android devices make it easy to personalize your protection and address your biggest privacy concerns directly.